-In the fall of 2005, my marriage, as I knew it, changed forever.
-It was at this time that my wife and I welcomed our first child into our family.
+When my wife and I welcomed our first child into our family, our marriage changed forever.
 This sweet baby girl came crashing into our world with a full set of lungs, a disdain for sleep, and a level of neediness we weren’t prepared for.
-Don’t get me wrong, we read every book in print on babies, we prayed for this gift, and we were eager to jump into this new journey together.
-But as the days turned into weeks, and the weeks into months, it was hard to see this child as scripture described her: a blessing, a reward, and a gift.
+Don’t get me wrong; we had read all the books on babies, prayed for the gift of children, and were eager to jump into this new journey together.
+But as the days turned into weeks, and the weeks into months, it was hard to see this child as Scripture described her: a blessing, a reward, and a gift (Psalm 127:3-5).

 Be aware of what your spouse needs daily and look for ways to meet that need.
-Men, load or unload the dish washer before you head off to work, or fold that load of laundry that keeps getting fluffed over and over again.
-Ladies, clean out the garage, or catch him off guard with some unexpected fun time between the sheets.
-In a season of weariness, look for ways to serve one another by providing opportunity for rest.
+(Good communication, above, can help you understand how to best serve your spouse.)
+It could mean taking chores off your spouse’s plate, like unloading the dishwasher before you head off to work or folding that load of laundry that keeps getting fluffed over and over again.
+Perhaps it’s treating her to a special dinner or catching him off guard with some unexpected fun time between the sheets.
+And in a season of weariness, look for ways to serve one another by providing opportunity for rest.
 Whether it’s time away alone or with friends, figure out what your spouse needs to recharge, and then encourage them to get away.
-As you selflessly serve and meet their needs, your needs get met as well.

 Parenting is hard work, and your kids usually aren’t quick to pull you aside and tell you how grateful they are for all you do.
-Find ways to encourage your spouse daily, both for how they’re doing as a parent, but also how they’re doing as a spouse.
+Find ways to encourage your spouse daily, both for how they’re doing as a parent and how they’re doing as a spouse.
 A thoughtful text message in the middle of the day or a sweet note hidden in the house will do wonders for someone who is feeling completely inadequate.